CapBurb/Final-Project---Dylan-Burbridge/README.md

 To simulate a "bet" the user will gain 100 chips each round they win, and lose 75 chips each round they loose.
 The goal of the game is to get as many chips as possible before you can "cash out" and end your game

 Once your game is ended, you can see your score on a list of highscores.

+Have fun and good luck in coding Vegas!